7 Answers on Tamiflu: Is It Best to Help You Fight Flu?

 A: About seven days after flu symptoms begin, people with compromised immune systems or the conditions listed above are at risk of developing a secondary bacterial infection.
 In some cases, this can put them in the hospital.
 Using oseltamivir to help shorten the flu also reduces their risk of contracting pneumonia.

 A: Some people would say it is worth taking this medication to reduce the time they’re sick, even if it’s only by a day or so.
 They look at it as a way to get back to work sooner.
-It may also reduce their risk of infecting others — such as young children or older adults.
+It may also reduce their risk of infecting others — like young children or older adults, especially during a flu epidemic.

-A: You can only get this medication by visiting your doctor within 48 hours of feeling any symptoms.
+A: You can only get this medication by visiting your healthcare provider within 48 hours of feeling any symptoms.
 Once prescribed, patients take it twice a day for five days.

 A: The usual symptoms people would recognize as the flu include a very high fever, sore throat, muscle aches, cough, headache and maybe even a runny nose.
 Your typical common cold might involve a runny nose and cough, but it will not cause a high fever or muscle and body aches that come on very quickly.

 A: I recommend lots of fluids and rest.
-Chicken soup, echinacea and elderberry treatments are fine too, but these options have no scientific basis.
+Chicken soup, hot tea and honey are fine too, but these options have no scientific basis.
 They’re more for comfort.

 But better than any remedy is taking steps to avoid the flu.
 “If people can prevent the flu first and foremost by getting the flu vaccine, they do themselves a much greater service,” says Dr. Faiman.